Midtrans/midtrans-php/README.md

 veritrans-php-2
 ===============

-An all new PHP client library for Veritrans 2.0
+The all new PHP client library for Veritrans 2.0